How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Introduction

 \begin{conjecture}[See Kottwitz \cite{Kottwitz}] Let $\Gamma$ be a left cell in $W$ and let $\chi_{\Gamma}$ denote the character of the corresponding left cell representation.
 Let $\sigma \in W$ be an involution and write $\Sigma$ for its conjugacy class in $W$.
 Then $\langle \chi_{W,\sigma}, \chi_\Gamma \rangle = | \Sigma \cap \Gamma|,$ where $\langle\cdot,\cdot\rangle$ denotes the standard $L^2$-inner product on functions $W \to \CC$. \end{conjecture}

 Kottwitz \cite{Kottwitz} observed that in type $A_n$ the conjecture is true, following from the known description of the left cells of $W$ in terms of the RSK-correspondence.
 Casselman \cite{Casselman} meanwhile verified the conjecture in types $F_4$ and $E_6$ by a computer calculation.
 In Section \ref{lcells} below, we show ourselves that the conjecture holds in all of the non-crystallographic cases $H_3$, $H_4$, and $I_2(m)$.
+Two preprints of Geck and Bonnaf\'e \cite{Geck1,Geck2}, appearing after the completion of this article, establish several more cases, leaving the conjecture open only in type $E_8$.

 We note here that a weakened version of the conjecture follows immediately from Theorem \ref{main-thm} and recent work of Geck \cite{Geck_recent}.

 \begin{theorem} Let $\Gamma$ be a left cell in $W$ and let $\chi_{\Gamma}$ denote the character of the corresponding left cell representation.
 Then the inner product $\langle \chi_W, \chi_\Gamma \rangle$ is equal to the number of involutions in $\Gamma$. \end{theorem}